PrateekHooriLal/Altemetrik_Financial_Transaction_Manager/README.md

 ---

-# Microservices-based Transaction Management System with Kafka Integration
+# Financial Transaction Management System

 This repository contains a microservices-based application for managing transactions using Spring Boot and Kafka.
 The system consists of two microservices: